 Qualified students may be admitted to a program of advanced study during their junior year (or at the beginning of the senior year following foreign study), leading to the degree of Bachelor of Arts with Honors in French.
 Admission to senior-level Honors work in French is by application only.

 A grade point average of at least 3.5 in all courses, as well as in all French and Francophone courses, is required for admission and for graduation with Honors in French.

-- Demonstrated superior ability in both oral and written French, and to present evidence of serious interest in research
+The Honors Committee expects applicants to demonstrate superior ability for their level in both oral and written French, and to present evidence of serious interest in research.

-- Composition of a thesis, in French, incorporating the results of individual research, the minimum length being 30 pages
+Composition of a thesis, in French, incorporating the results of individual research, demonstrating a substantial piece of work; and

-- A presentation and discussion of your thesis and of an agreed-upon set of related readings with members of the faculty (Thesis defense)
+A presentation and discussion of the thesis and of an agreed upon set of related readings with the student's faculty advisor and one other faculty reader.

 Not what you're looking for?
 Return to the French Major page.